 - 4 medium Russet potatoes, scrubbed clean and dried

 - 2 teaspoons olive oil

 - 1 teaspoon kosher salt

 - Prick each of the potatoes with a fork or sharp knife.
-Rub the potatoes with olive oil and sprinkle with salt.
-Then, arrange the potatoes in the air fryer basket, making sure to leave ample room around the potatoes for the air to circulate as the potatoes cook.
+Brush or rub the potatoes with olive oil and sprinkle with salt.
+Then, arrange the potatoes in the air fryer basket, leaving ample room around the potatoes for the air to circulate as the potatoes cook.

-- Set the heat to 390º F and the timer for 30 minutes.
-At 30 minutes, pull open the air fryer and gently press on the sides of the potato.
+- Set the heat to 400º F and the timer for 30 minutes.
+At 30 minutes, pull open the air fryer and gently press on the sides of the potato or prick the center with a sharp paring knife.
 If it easily yields, the potato is done.
 If not, return it to the basket and set the timer for up to 10 more minutes.